 - A brilliant Horniman Museum guide to the kingdom of Benin from the time of the Obas, packed with information and pictures

 - Plan a visit to the Benin section of the Africa gallery at the British Museum in London, with activities for before, during and after a visit

 - Look at Oba brass commermorative heads in different museums: the Metropolitan Museum of Art in New York, Windsor Castle, RAMM in Exeter

-- Read about the famous bronzes from the royal palace in Benin in British Museum children's guides
+- Read about the famous Benin Bronzes in the British Museum

 - Find out how the people of the Kingdom of Benin believed the world began